LauraEllingson/GutenBae2/README.md

 # GutenBae2
-GutenBae is a modern book discovery app that allows users to search for and save books using the Gutendex API and Google Books API.
-It combines the free accessibility of public domain texts with the reach of Google Books, letting users preview, download, and save books to a personal library.
-The app emphasizes simplicity, accessibility, and a clean design to make discovering classic literature feel modern and user-friendly.
+GutenBae is a modern book discovery app that allows users to search for and save books using the Gutendex API.
+It focuses on public-domain texts and makes discovering, previewing, and downloading classic literature simple and user-friendly.

 ## Live Site
 https://gutenbae2.onrender.com